 Assessment type: Monitoring Key question(s): What is the change in socio-economic conditions of miners and their communities as reported by DDPs in the upstream value chain?
 Research design: Cross-sectional, longitudinal study.
 Data sources Two data sources are envisioned: Primary data, short-form survey of DDPs; Secondary data sources featuring surveys of miners and mining communities.
 Unit(s) of analysis The upstream section of the supply chain features only the bottom of the upstream supply chain, being the ASM mining cooperatives as part of participating DDPs.
-Key metric(s): OHS conditions and income levels (see Table 8.4).
+Key metric(s): OHS conditions and income levels (see Table 9.4).
 Sampling: An invitation for DDPs to self-report will be launched annually.
 DDPs can opt to self-include in this process.
 Assessment themes: The indicators of the SEC ultimate outcomes will further inform the annual monitoring reports.
 The change over time in reported socio-economic impacts on miners and their communities will provide a window into the changing supply chain impact landscape.
-Indicators: This assessment features 11 indicators (see Table 8.4).
+Indicators: This assessment features 11 indicators (see Table 9.4).

-Table 8.4.
+Table 9.4.
 Monitoring indicators for Socio-Economic Conditions

 Indicators Data sources examples (for the DRC) Liveliho od 1.
-Mining income per month (disaggregated by gender) compared to national average GNI. • In-scope DDPs (for examples, see Handbook), 2.
-Gender parity for income derived from mining. • National statistics 3.
-Household income (month) from mining as a percentage of total household income. • 4.
-Income derived from mining in DDP Areas of Operation, on the part of DDP miners (compared to non-mining community members). • 5.
-Payments to government from mining activity (e.g. fees for mining, exploration and export licenses; royalties; taxes; payments). - 6.
-Cell phone ownership of DDP participant households, compared to national average.
+Mining income per month (disaggregated by gender) compared to national average GNI.
+In-scope DDPsNational statistics 2.
+Gender parity for income derived from mining.
+Reports, e.g. IPIS (2020) 3.
+Household income (month) from mining as a percentage of total household income.
+Academic studies, e.g. Radley 4.
+Income derived from mining in DDP Areas of Operation, on the part of DDP miners (compared to non-mining community members).
+(2020), Geenen et al. (2020), etc. • Disclosures of payments 5.
+Payments to government from mining activity (e.g. fees for mining, exploration and export licenses; royalties; taxes; payments).
+6. Cell phone ownership of DDP participant households, compared to national average.
 7. Gender gap for cell phone ownership of DDP participant households versus national average.
-8. Average % of savings over average income for participating surveyed community members (F/M). - OHS 9.
-Instances of workplace death (per 100 workers, disaggregated by gender). • In-scope DDPs 10.
+8. Average % of savings over average income for participating surveyed community members (F/M).
+OHS 9.
+Instances of workplace death (per 100 workers, disaggregated by gender).
+In-scope DDPs 10.
 Instances of workplace injuries (per 100 workers, disaggregated by gender).
 11. Gold produced without mercury as percentage of that produced with mercury, in Areas of Operation (AO).
-1